Does Spouse Income Count for Student Loan Repayment? | IDR Explained

 Getting married doesn’t automatically change your student loan payment.
 Your servicer recalculates your payment at your next annual recertification based on your most recent tax return.

-You can also recertify early if you want your new filing status or updated income reflected before your scheduled date.
-This makes sense if you start filing separately or your income changes significantly.
+You can also recertify early to reflect a new filing status or income change before your scheduled date.

 Related: Am I Responsible for My Spouse’s Student Loan Debt?